MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nc-netadapter-evt_net_adapter_offload_set_checksum.md

 Register your implementation of this callback function by setting the appropriate parameter when calling [**NetAdapterOffloadSetChecksumCapabilities**](nf-netadapter-netadapteroffloadsetchecksumcapabilities.md).

+For an example implementation of this callback, see [NetAdapterCx hardware offloads](https://docs.microsoft.com/windows-hardware/drivers/netcx/netadaptercx-hardware-offloads).

 ## -see-also

 [NetAdapterCx hardware offloads](https://docs.microsoft.com/windows-hardware/drivers/netcx/netadaptercx-hardware-offloads)